-Sufferers need to make an effort to get support and I feel this really makes a difference on so many levels.
+Sufferers need to make an effort to get support and I feel getting support really makes a difference on so many levels.
 It is a great way to find out what treatments may work for others and may be worthwhile to try.
 It is wonderful to just be with others who understand what you are going through.
 Connecting with others can provide much comfort.

 One friend, one person who is truly understanding, who takes the trouble to listen to us as we consider our problems, can change our whole outlook...
-DR Elton Mayo
+Dr Elton Mayo

-Luckily there are a few options for finding support - we can attend a pain clinic (try your local hospital), find a local support group that has get togethers or find some on line support if getting out is not possible due to mobility issues or closeness of meetings.
+Luckily there are a few options for finding support - we can attend a pain clinic (try your local hospital), find a local support group that has get togethers or find some on line support if getting out is not possible due to mobility issues or the closeness of meetings.

 Below I have started a list of different Fibromyalgia support groups available and I would love to hear from you if you have some to add.